JazzJE/dynamically-allocated-mlp/README.md

 ### Runtime Parameters

 - **Batch size**: Number of samples loaded per training epoch
-  - Changing this regenerates the entire MLP but maintains training options
+  - Changing this maintains the values of the other runtime parameters
 - **Learning rate**: Controls how fast the MLP changes with respect to loss
 - **Regularization rate**: Adjustment factor for better generalization to new samples
 - **Patience**: Number of failed training epochs before ending training on a fold